Financial Ratios

 The numerators and denominators of financial ratios come primarily from either the company’s balance sheet or its income statement.
 Many websites that provide stock quotes also provide most of the common financial ratios, so investors rarely have to calculate it themselves, although understanding how financial ratios are calculated helps the investor to understand what they mean and their relative importance as well as understanding how they are limited.

-Here is a quick overview of the most common financial ratios:
+Here is a quick overview of the most common financial ratios, with more detailed information in the following articles:

 - Liquidity measures show how well a company can meet its current obligations and to pay its debt during the year or during a business cycle.

-- Working capital is what is left after subtracting current liabilities from current assets.
-It's not really a ratio nor can it be used by itself to compare against other companies.
+- Working capital = current assets − current liabilities.
+It's not really a ratio nor can it be used by itself to compare against other companies, but it does show how well a company can meet current liabilities and how much money is left over to run the business.

 - Leverage ratios compare the amount of debt to equity or earnings.